Last updated 19th May, 2025

 If your home has minor issues with damp, the survey will be quick and simple.
 However, if you have noticed that your building is having complex issues, the damp survey may require a more in-depth check with the use of extra tools such as thermal device imaging.

 Buildings that require more in-depth checks will take longer to find the root cause of the damp and find the solution.
-Therefore, the cost will amount to higher than the average home.
+Therefore, the cost will be higher than the average home.

 Different areas have different costs of living, meaning that a damp survey could be more or less than the average cost to carry out.